 - Most immigrants in California are documented residents.

-Almost half (49%) of California’s immigrants are naturalized US citizens, and another 26% have some other legal status (including green cards and visas).
+About half (49%) of California’s immigrants are naturalized US citizens, and another 26% have some other legal status (including green cards and visas).
 According to the Center for Migration Studies, about 25% of immigrants in California are undocumented.

 - Net immigration to California has slowed.